Murder of Dee Dee Blanchard: Trials

-In December 2017, the judge set Godejohn's trial for November 2018.
-In their opening statement, prosecutors alleged that Godejohn had deliberated for over a year before the crime, while his lawyers pointed to his autism and said that Gypsy had formulated the crime and their love-struck client had just done as she had asked.
-The next day, prosecutors showed jurors the text messages, sometimes sexually explicit, that Gypsy and Godejohn shared in the week before the murder, often using various personas, as well as the knife he had used to commit the murder.
-In some of the texts, he asked her for details about Dee Dee's room and sleeping habits.
-These were supplemented by video of his interview with police after his arrest, where he admitted killing her.
+In December 2017, the judge scheduled Godejohn's trial for November 2018.
+In opening statements, prosecutors alleged that he had deliberated for more than a year before the killing, while his defense argued that Gypsy had formulated the plan and that their client, who was autistic, acted out of infatuation.
+The next day, prosecutors presented text messages—some sexually explicit—that Gypsy and Godejohn exchanged in the week before the murder, often using alternate personas, along with the knife used in the killing.
+In several messages, he asked for details about Dee Dee's bedroom and sleeping habits.
+A video of Gypsy role-playing as 'Demona' sent to Godejohn was played for the court.
+In this video, Gypsy calls Godejohn her slave and outlines the consequences if he does not obey her, including not having contact with Gypsy.
+Godejohn's lawyers claimed that the threats that 'Demona' made to Godejohn were dangerous, and that the video of instructions and text messages programmed Godejohn to kill Dee Dee Blanchard or lose Gypsy.
+Jurors also viewed video of his police interview, in which he admitted to the killing.

-Gypsy testified on the trial's third day.
-She said that, while she had indeed suggested to Godejohn that he kill Dee Dee to end her mother's abuse, she had also considered getting pregnant by him in the hope that once she was carrying Godejohn's child, Dee Dee would have to accept him.
-Along with the knife that she gave to Godejohn, she stole baby clothes from Walmart during a shopping trip so she could go ahead with either plan.
-However, she said, Godejohn never told her what he thought about the pregnancy plan.
+Gypsy testified on the third day of the trial.
+She said that although she suggested to Godejohn that he kill Dee Dee to end her mother's abuse, she also considered becoming pregnant by him in the hope that Dee Dee would accept him if she were carrying his child.
+She said she stole baby clothes from Walmart to prepare for either plan, but that Godejohn never told her what he thought about the pregnancy idea.

-After four days, the case was sent to the jury.
-Jurors had the option of finding Godejohn guilty of one of three murder charges — involuntary manslaughter, second-degree or first-degree murder — or not guilty.
-After approximately two hours of deliberation, they returned with the verdict: guilty of first-degree murder and armed criminal action.
-In February 2019, he was sentenced to life in prison for the murder conviction, the only possible option since prosecutors had declined to seek the death penalty.
-Godejohn asked Judge David Jones for leniency on the armed criminal action charge, which carries a minimum sentence of only three years, saying that he had fallen "blindly in love" with Gypsy.
-He received a sentence of 25 years on that charge, which is concurrent with the life sentence.
+After four days of testimony, the case went to the jury.
+Jurors were instructed that they could find Godejohn guilty of involuntary manslaughter, second‑degree murder, first‑degree murder, or not guilty.
+After approximately two hours of deliberation, they found him guilty of first‑degree murder and armed criminal action.
+In February 2019, he was sentenced to life in prison for the murder conviction, the only possible sentence since prosecutors had declined to seek the death penalty.
+He asked Judge David Jones for leniency on the armed criminal action charge, which carries a minimum sentence of three years, saying he had fallen "blindly in love" with Gypsy.
+He received a concurrent 25‑year sentence.